Key Takeaways

 The most important function of your contact page’s meta description is to show users that they have found the right page they were looking for.
 As a general rule, your contact page SEO meta description should be under 160 characters, contain your keyword, and inform users they’ve found what they’re looking for.

-Aim for a short meta description that is accurate to the page’s contents, as Google can rewrite less relevant meta descriptions.
-Additionally, while it might be tempting, don’t leave your meta description blank.
-Doing this can result in random content from the page being displayed.
-That’s because Google wants to provide any information possible about the page.
-Even though Google tries to pick the most relevant parts, usually, information isn’t structured in a “meta-description-friendly” way on contact pages.
-For example, in the image below, you can see that Google has pulled the text from some quick links from the page itself.
+Aim for a short meta description that is accurate to the page’s contents, as Google can rewrite less relevant descriptions.
+Additionally, don’t leave your meta description blank.
+Doing this can result in random content from the page being displayed as Google tries to provide any information possible about the page.

 If you’re looking to learn more, read our guide on how to write better meta descriptions for SEO.